Federal Power Act: The Department of Energy’s Emergency Authority

 In 2015, Congress amended Section 202(c) to specify how the emergency authority should interact with environmental requirements for power plants.
 In practice, the amendments prioritize electric reliability over environmental outcomes, essentially by providing a waiver of federal, state, or local environmental laws and regulations during times of emergencies.

 This waiver has limitations.
-First, DOE emergency orders that may result in conflicts with environmental requirements may be issued only for 90-day periods.
+First, DOE emergency orders that may result in conflicts with environmental requirements may be issued for 90-day periods.
 They may be renewed for additional 90-day periods as long as DOE deems these renewals necessary to meet the emergency.

 Second, if an emergency order would result in a violation of a federal, state, or local environmental law or regulation, DOE must ensure the order is in effect "only during hours necessary to meet the emergency and serve the public interest."
 Lastly, DOE must "to the maximum extent practicable" ensure the order is consistent with environmental laws or regulations and "minimizes any adverse environmental impacts."